 Cross-Border Transfer of Your Data

-You can visit the website, use app, and take part in All of Us when you are not in the United States.
+You can visit the website, use the app, and take part in All of Us when you are not in the United States.
 If you do so, we may transfer your data to the United States.
 If you visit the website, use the app, or take part in All of Us, you consent to the transfer of your data.

 We may transfer your data to countries where you do not live.
 These countries may have different laws about protecting data than the country where you live.
-If we transfer your data, we will follow the all the laws about transferring data for any country where the data will go.
-This means that privacy protections are different than in US.
+If we transfer your data, we will follow all the laws about transferring data for any country where the data will go.
+This means that privacy protections are different than in the U.S.

 Version 1 (14 March 2017)

 Version 6 (21 June 2021)